isc-projects/stork/doc/install.rst

    $ su stork-agent -s /bin/sh -c 'stork-agent register -u http://stork.example.org:8080'

-where the last parameter should be the appropriate Stork server's URL.
+where the last parameter should be the appropriate Stork Server's URL.

 Follow the same registration steps as described in the :ref:`register-server-token-script`.